hammerjs/hammer.js/README.md

 ##### .on(events, handler) and .off(events, [handler])
 Listen to events triggered by the added recognizers, or remove the binded events.
 Accepts multiple events seperated by a space.

+##### .destroy()
+Unbinds all events and input events and makes the manager unusable.
+It does NOT unbind any domEvent listeners.

 ### Hammer.Recognizer(options)